-The non-management directors hold regular executive sessions without management, and at least once each quarter.
-The chairman of the Nominating/Corporate Governance Committee acts as the presiding director of these executive sessions.
+The non-management directors hold regular executive sessions without management at least once each quarter.
+The chairman of the Nominating/Corporate Governance Committee is designated to chair these executive sessions under the Company's Corporate Governance Guidelines.

 Communications with the Board of Directors